flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 This calculator helps the pilot to determine if a certain runway can be used for landing and which aircraft configuration is required to safely come to a stop on the available runway length.

-In more formal terms it calculates if the Landing Distance Available (LDA) is greater than the Landing Distance Required (LDR).
-See also this article [Landing Distances - Skybrary](https://www.skybrary.aero/index.php/Landing_Distances){target=new}
+In more formal terms it computes if the Landing Distance Available (LDA) is greater than the Landing Distance Required (LDR).
+See also this article [Landing Distances - Skybrary](https://www.skybrary.aero/index.php/Landing_Distances){target=new}.

-This calculation factors in wind, runway condition, aircraft weight and several others which might cause some runways to be viable in one situation but not viable in another (e.g. more weight, etc.).
+This calculation factors in wind, runway condition, aircraft weight and several others which might cause some runways to be viable in one situation but not viable in another situation (e.g. more weight, etc.).

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-performance-landing.png" style="width: 100%; height: auto;" loading="lazy">